iWriteGigs

 Question #9

-A Vasopressin is synthesized in the posterior pituitary.
+D Vasopressin is synthesized in the posterior pituitary.

-B The hormones of the adrenal cortex have the same structure as the neurotransmitters of adrenergic neurons.
+E The hormones of the adrenal cortex have the same structure as the neurotransmitters of adrenergic neurons.

 Question #10

-A Growth rate will be faster than normal.
+A Body temperature will be above normal.

-E Acromegaly
+D Acromegaly

 Question #11

-B testosterone; cholesterol; adrenal medulla; adrenocorticotropic hormone (ACTH)
+A testosterone; cholesterol; adrenal medulla; adrenocorticotropic hormone (ACTH)

 C progesterone; cholesterol; adrenal cortex; adrenocorticotropic hormone (ACTH)